Ezelia/EZGUI/README.md

  * GUI Designer :)

 Known issues
 ============
-Input control : viewport do not follow the caret.
+Input control : viewport does not follow the caret.

 License